ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Introduction

-Using such tracers, studies of protocluster evolution often combine mm-wave observations, such as continuum and H41$\alpha$ emission, to establish overall evolutionary stages across the Milky Way \citep*[e.g.,][]{motte,roberto2024}.
-However, when the kinematics and dense-gas emission traced by molecules like N$_2$H$^+$ are scrutinized in individual protoclusters, multiple evolutionary stages (or generations of stars) emerge within a single region \citep{DCN,pouteau2023,armante2024}.
+When the kinematics and dense gas emission traced by molecules like N$_2$H$^+$ are scrutinized in individual protoclusters, multiple evolutionary stages (or generations of stars) emerge within a single region \citep{DCN,pouteau2023,armante2024}.
 This motivates detailed studies of evolved protoclusters with internal structures at potentially different evolutionary stages.
-Searching for correlations between the kinematic properties of these dense-gas structures \citep*[e.g.,][]{stutz2016,gutierrez2021,xu2023,yiyo2024,reyes2024,nico2024} and their line-mass profiles \citep[e.g.,][]{stutz2018} sets the stage for developing observationally driven physical models of protocluster evolution as stellar mass is assembled.

-In this context, we focus on the two dominant internal cold dense gas structures in G012 identified with N$_2$H$^+$(1-0).
+Searching for correlations between the kinematic properties of these dense gas structures \citep*[e.g.,][]{stutz2016,gutierrez2021,xu2023,yiyo2024,reyes2024,nico2024} and their line-mass profiles \citep[e.g.,][]{stutz2018} sets the stage for developing observationally driven physical models of protocluster evolution as stellar mass is assembled.
+In this context, we focus on the two dominant internal cold dense gas structures in G012 identified with N$_2$H$^+$\,(1-0).
 These structures have the form of coherent filaments that show evidence for either rotation or collapse.
-In this work, we aim to characterize the dense gas kinematics and key physical parameters in the protocluster, with particular emphasis on these two main filaments, in order to better understand its star formation history.
+We aim to characterize the dense gas kinematics and key physical parameters in the protocluster, with particular emphasis on these two main filaments.

 This paper is organized as follows.
 In Sec.~\ref{sec:data} we detail the ALMA-IMF dataset and core catalogs for the G012 protocluster.
 In Sec.~\ref{sec:analisis} we analyze the \nthp moment maps, PV diagrams, column density, and \nthp core velocities in the region.
 We perform a detailed analysis of the two dominant cold dense gas filamentary structures in Sec.~\ref{sec:filamentanalisis}, focusing on average-velocity gradients and line-mass profiles.
 In Sec.~\ref{sec:rotationR1}, we apply a rotation toy model to the observed dense gas kinematics in the R1 filament.
 In Sec.~\ref{sec:dis} we discuss potential evolutionary scenarios by contrasting the kinematics and other observables (e.g., core incidence).
 Finally, we summarize our main conclusions in Sec.~\ref{sec:conclusion}.